What’s the Glycemic Index and How Does it Work?

 Starches, sugars, and fibers…oh my!
 What is food with a high glycemic index and glycemic load, and why does it matter?

 Many people with Prediabetes dismiss the glycemic index and think that to regain their health, they just have to cut back on added sugar in their daily food life.
-That is not true!
+That’s not true!
 The sugar you add to your food does matter AND you also need to know which foods naturally contain carbohydrates…the carbs that can rate as high on the glycemic index.

 The Glycemic Index

-Pure sugar (with a glycemic index of 100) is used as the reference point for describing the glycemic index of foods.
+Pure sugar (with a glycemic index of 100) is the reference point for describing the glycemic index of foods.
 The smaller the glycemic index number, the less impact the food has on your glucose levels.

 The biology behind carbs tells us that foods containing sugar and starch are easier for the body to quickly change into glucose for energy (higher glycemic ratings), but fibers like vegetables and whole grains digest more slowly and evenly (lower glycemic ratings).
 When we eat food that is only carbohydrate and has no fiber, fat, or protein, it is not helpful in balancing our blood sugar.
 In general, foods that are closer to the form found in nature tend to have lower glycemic index numbers than refined or processed foods.
 What’s the impact?
 Foods with higher glycemic index ratings trigger a fast spike in insulin and blood sugar, while foods with lower glycemic index ratings have a smaller, slower effect.